Things to Do in Miri

 Gunung Mulu National Park

-Niah National Park and Caves
+Niah Caves

-Tamu Muhibbah Weekend Market
+Tamu Muhibbah native market

 Getting There